YoshiiShell/PC-Optimization/preperation.md

 ### Do this only if you are comfortable to do this!

+On a different computer go to your computer's or motherboard's website and grab a BIOS file or installer which should contain it.

+Put it on a FAT-32 formatted USB stick and put it into your new computer.

 Open the BIOS by spamming either the F2, F10, F12 or DEL key.
 If none of those work, check the computer's or motherboard provider's manual.

 The BIOS update flash can be in various different spots within the BIOS menu.
 However most of the time its either on the first screen, has it's own section, or is in an advanced section.